Ttesori/td-site/src/blog/2025-spring-clean-your-website-tiny-tweaks-big-impact.md

 post_imgAlt: A hand with a cleaning glove and spray bottle on a teal background
 categories:
   - websites
+excerpt: You know that feeling when you look at your website and think, "ohhhhh no...this is probably beyond saving.
+There's a picture of Judy on the about page and she hasn't worked here in 3 years, we're no longer open on Mondays, and there's like 14 links that aren't working!"
 permalink: /{{ title | slugify }}/
 ---
 You know that feeling when you look at your website and think, "ohhhhh no...this is probably beyond saving.
 There's a picture of Judy on the about page and she hasn't worked here in 3 years, we're no longer open on Mondays, and there's like 14 links that aren't working!"